How do we plan cities to meet long-term social, economic, and

 Overview of urbanization and environmental change.
 An examination of environmental laws, policies, planning and urban design strategies designed to minimize and mitigate urban impacts.
 Repeatable one time.
 A-F only.
 (Cross-listed as SUST 620)

 Explore how environmental conflicts emerge and the efforts to find common ground for resolution.
 Examine the issues, debates, and theoretical aspects that help to explain and frame environmental conflict.
 Graduate students only.
 (Cross-listed as PACE 621)

 Theory and practice of environmental impact assessment.
 Policy and planning frameworks supporting environmental assessment in the U.S. and abroad.
 Cumulative environmental effects and strategic environmental assessment.
-(Cross-listed as GEOG 622)
+(Cross-listed as GEO 622)